svn2github/curl-wsdk/trunk/README.txt

 - MTOM (Message Transmission Optimization Mechanism)

-* Dynamic access to SOAP headers: WSDK 2.0 provides API for service class to dyanmically access request and response headers, in addition to static access through service method signature.
+* Dynamic access to SOAP headers: WSDK 2.0 provides API for service class to dynamically access request and response headers, in addition to static access through service method signature.

 * WSDL code generation flexibility:  additional code generation directives

 - generated code can be organized into files and directories (or consolidated in single file, as before)
-- identifiers can match names specifed in WSDL file (or be modified to follow standard Curl naming conventions)
+- identifiers can match names specified in WSDL file (or be modified to follow standard Curl naming conventions)
 - generation of async methods can be suppressed